bitquery/graphql-docs/docs/Examples/Solana/instructions.md

 This will return the last 100 instructions from the Solana network on a particular day.
 You can adjust the limit and offset and period parameters as needed to retrieve different sets of instructions.

-## Find Transactions based on Program
+## Find Solana Instructions by Parsed Action Name

 The below query find all instructions, corresponding transactions and program logs for a specific program on the Solana blockchain.
 You can run the query [here](https://ide.bitquery.io/Solana-compactupdatevotestate-Action_4)